Azure-Samples/serverless-chat-langchainjs/README.md

 There are multiple ways to get started with this project.

-The quickest way to use [GitHub Codespaces](#use-github-codespaces) that provides a preconfigured environment for you.
+The quickest way is to use [GitHub Codespaces](#use-github-codespaces) that provides a preconfigured environment for you.
 Alternatively, you can [set up your local environment](#use-your-local-environment) following the instructions below.

 > [!IMPORTANT]
 > If you want to run this sample entirely locally using Ollama, you have to follow the instructions in the [local environment](#use-your-local-environment) section.